btcrabb/CAP-Automated-Pipeline/README.md

 ### 1.0 Conda Environment

-To ensure a working python environment, I recommend creating a new conda environment from the provided environment.yml file.
+To ensure a working python environment, I recommend creating a new conda environment from the appropriate provided environment.yml file.
 To do so, enter the following commands into the terminal:

 ```
-> conda env create -f environment.yml
+> conda env create -f environment_windows.yml
 ```

 The conda environment will be named "CAP".
+If you are using an Ubuntu OS, use the environment_ubuntu.yml file.
 Activate it by running:

 ```
 > conda activate CAP